Bjoern-Hegstam/shopping-list-js/README.md

   * or from a newly created item type

   Would be cool to do the, not uncommon feature, where you start with a dropdown with a selection of the most common item types.
 Then you can type to narrow down the selection.

+* Keep current error reponse for api requests, but add a proper error page for non-api requests.